Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Numerical experiments

 \subsection{Empirical results}

 Figure \ref{fig:plots} reports our results for the first experiment.
 As our theory predicts, the $\CReLU$ GNN designed with the appropriate architecture and weights is able to distinguish the source vertices of both trees with constant precision 1, regardless of the number of vertices.
-On the other end, the Pfaffian GNNs struggle to do separation for values of $m \leq 8$ (recall that $m$ is the number of composition, i.e. the number of layers in the combinations functions) for graphs of less that less than 1500 vertices.
-As the value of $m$ increases slightly to $10$ for the first query and $12$ for the second, the capacity of these GNNs dramatically increases to reach a plateau close to 1 for graphs up to $4000$ vertices.
-This also illustrates second our second theoretical result prediciting that the step-like activation functions endow GNNs efficient approximation power of GC2 queries.
+On the other end, the Pfaffian GNNs struggle to do separation for values of $\ell \leq 8$ (recall that $\ell$ is the number of compositions, i.e. the number of layers in the combinations functions) for graphs of than 1500 vertices.
+As the value of $\ell$ increases slightly to $10$ for the first query and $12$ for the second, the capacity of these GNNs dramatically increases to reach a plateau close to 1 for graphs up to $4000$ vertices.
+This also illustrates our second theoretical result prediciting that the step-like activation functions endow GNNs efficient approximation power of GC2 queries.

 Figure \ref{fig:plots2} reports the mean square error on our test set for learning the same two queries.
 We observe that the error is similar for both GNNs, with a slight advantage for Pfaffian GNNs.
 This suggests that better uniform capacities does not imply that learning the queries is getting easier, given the same architecture and learning method.
-In particular, we conjecture that the set of weights such that the ReLU GNN computes the query is challenging to reach with standard optimization learning techniques based on variants of stochastic gradient descent.
+One potential reason is numerical: the combination functions using step-like activation functions used in our approximation of GC2 queries have likely to have large gradients.
+We suspect this adds to the difficulty to efficiently train these networks to optimality, despite their ability to approximate queries to an arbitrary level of precision.